The Loddon Race : A Walking Guide: Devil Track to Red Hill

 It's worth continuing past the dam in a northerly direction (there's a walking track which leads the way).
 Not far ahead is a dumping ground for old sluice pipes, slowly rusting away (16).

 As long as you're confident you can find your way back, further along the path you'll reach a sluiced field composed of piles of old river rocks, bare bedrock and eroded gullies.
-One is left to marvel not only at the energy of the men who created this maze of channels and sluicing works but also the energy of the jets of water that melted the landscape, leaving the detritus of millennia behind.
+One is left to marvel not only at the energy of the men who created this maze of races, channels and sluicing works, but also the energy of the jets of water that melted the landscape, leaving the detritus of millennia behind.

 Comments